Vietnam.vn - Nền tảng quảng bá Việt Nam

 The second group is children with abnormal behavior, such as throwing tantrums, hurting themselves, hurting people around them, running around restlessly, not sitting still, wandering alone, or biting friends...

 "There are many reasons why children have these symptoms.
 Parents should not guess on their own but should take their children to hospital specialists for examination and accurate conclusions.
-The child may have autism spectrum disorder (autism), or simple speech delay, or hearing loss (deafness), vocal cord problems or language disorders, or intellectual development disorders, or psychological problems, or the child has no need to communicate...", said Mr. Ha.
+The child may have autism spectrum disorder (autism), or simple speech delay, or hearing impairment (deafness), vocal cord problems or language disorders, or intellectual development disorders, or psychological problems, or the child has no need to communicate...", said Mr. Ha.

 Mr. Ha said that when children and parents have special needs, the center will observe, screen, collect information, discuss with parents, and advise parents to take their children to see specialists at major hospitals.

-From these conclusions, if the child really needs educational intervention, teachers at the educational intervention center will base on many aspects to build an individual educational plan for each child. (continued)
+From these conclusions, if the child really needs educational intervention, the teachers at the educational intervention center will base on many aspects to build an individual educational plan for each child. (continued)

 Source link